Layer-dependent electronic structures and magnetic ground states of polar-polar $\rm{LaVO_3/KTaO_3}$ (001) heterostructures: Non-magnetic electronic structure

 \subsection{Layer projected density of states}

-To check the contribution of individual layers in a the slab we plot the layer projected DOS for the 4/4 LVO/KTO hetero-interface and show in Fig. \ref{fig:layerdos}.
-The layer projected DOS show that out of all the Ta in the KTO substrate only interfacial Ta is taking part in charge transport, while all the V atoms in a slab are contributing at the Fermi level.
-Our layer projected DOS emphasis that all the V atoms almost equally contribute at the Fermi level.
+To assess the role of individual layers within the slab, we examine the layer-projected DOS for the 4/4 LVO/KTO hetero-interface, as illustrated in Fig. S1(c) of SM \cite{patel2023layer}.
+The layer-projected DOS analysis reveals that, among all the Ta atoms in the KTO substrate, only the interfacial Ta atom (Ta$\rm_{int}$) participates in charge transport.
+Conversely, all the V atoms in the slab contribute to the FL.
+Our layer-projected DOS highlights a nearly equal contribution from all V atoms at the FL.